goabstract/Marketing-for-Engineers/README.md

 Useful tools:
-* [Find Twitter Influencers from Klear](https://klear.com/free-tools/find-influencers-by-skill) shows you Twitter influencers.
-It's free for 10 search results for each key word (or "skill").
-In the paid version it has much more filters for finding inluencers in Twitter\Facebook and other social media.
+* [Find Twitter Influencers from Klear](https://klear.com/free-tools/find-influencers-by-skill).
+It's free for 10 searches for each keyword ("skill").
+Paid version has more advanced options.
-* [Twitonomy](http://www.twitonomy.com/) is useful for getting detailed information about influencer from his Twitter profile.
-Tool can show people who are interacting with the influencer on the regular basics.
+* [Twitonomy](http://www.twitonomy.com/) gives a detailed info about influencer from his Twitter profile.
+It can show people who are interacting with the influencer on the regular basics.
 Those people can become your starting point to get to top-nich person.
-Tool is free.
 * [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.
-* [SocialHunt] helps you to monitor a group of chosen Twitter profiles.
-You can receive people's activities in your email hourly\weekly and engage with them.
 * Use RSS apps for getting content from influencers' blogs.
 You can comment those posts and share good one via your social media.
 [Selfoss](https://selfoss.aditu.de/) is a good RSS app.
 It's an open source, so you may dig into its code and customize things.